 Here are some notes on any special equipment I used to make this recipe.

-Here is how to make these buttermilk oat flour waffles.
+Here is how to make sourdough discard pancakes.

 Tips for Success